Franklin89/Blog/input/posts/calling-javascript-inside-an-asp-net-core-application.md

 }
 ```

-Now we have the possibility to inject an `INodeServices` in our application.
-The `INodeServices` is an API through which .NET code can make calls into JavaScript that runs in a Node environment.
+Now we have the possibility to inject `INodeServices` in our application.
+The `INodeServices` is an API through which .NET code can make calls into JavaScript that will be executed in a Node environment.

 ```csharp
 private readonly INodeServices _nodeServices;